dejanu/cheeatos/elastic.md

 * To identify the indexes causing the red cluster status:
 ![alt text](https://github.com/dejanu/cheetcity/blob/gh-pages/src/shards.PNG?raw=true)

+### Cluster settings

+* Transient – Changes that will not persist after a full cluster restart
+* Persistent – Changes that will be saved after a full cluster restart
+* Get settings: `GET /_cluster/settings`

 * There is a limit on how many shards a node can handle.
 Each node can accomodate a no of shards, Check how many shards a node can accomodate and search check `max_shards_per_node` setting

 ```bash